-Uninsured motorist coverage is an attempt to reduce your financial liability in the event you get in a serious accident with someone who doesn’t have adequate auto insurance coverage.
+Uninsured motorist coverage (UM coverage) is an attempt to reduce your financial liability if you get in a severe car accident with someone who doesn’t have adequate auto insurance coverage.

-Insurify, however, can help you get that coverage at the cheapest prices available.
-Insurify can help you avoid the fate of uninsured or underinsured drivers who face a long financial climb out of an accident and compare quotes between top-rated insurance companies all in one place.
+Insurify, however, can help you get an auto insurance policy at the lowest prices available.
+Insurify can help you avoid the fate of uninsured or underinsured drivers who face a long financial climb out of an accident.
+Compare quotes between top-rated insurance companies all in one place!

 When your policy is up, make plans to shop around and unlock discounts with Insurify.
 Until then, here’s what you need to know about uninsured motorist coverage: